defdf/USocks_Backend/README.md

-# Express API for USocks
+# This application is the API for a E-commerce store, namely USocks.

 ### http://35.228.53.104:3000
 ### User APIs